huskarl-rs/huskarl/huskarl/README.md

 Further grants — CIBA, JWT authorization, provider-specific flows — can be implemented in this crate or by external crates.

+Beyond grants, the [`registration`](https://docs.rs/huskarl/latest/huskarl/registration/) module implements OAuth 2.0 Dynamic Client Registration
+(RFC 7591), letting a client register itself with an authorization server and obtain the `client_id`/`client_secret` that drive the grants above.

 ## Examples

 ### Client Credentials Grant